ethereumclassic/ECIPs/_specs/ecip-tabs.md

 Since a miner can and should (optimally) represent their self-interested capital as a single transaction in the blocks they mine, they are expected to at least sometimes cannibalize one balance-transfer transaction's worth of block space (the minimum, currently `21,000 / ~10,000,000 = 0.02%`) in their own interest.

-PS.
-No, miners don't have to actually send any balance to anyone.
+Miner-interest transactions can be inoperative.
+Miners don't have to actually send any balance to anyone.
 Just a signed transaction to themselves, for example, where they recoup the gas fee (as the credited coinbase) or charge themselves a zero gas price.

 ## Short-Term Finality Rate Increases